athenarc/Bip-Ranker/README.md

 # Please Cite

-If you use our scripts, for RAM / PageRank / CC, please cite
+If you use our scripts, for RAM / PageRank / CC, please cite:

 > Kanellos I, Vergoulis T, Sacharidis D, Dalamagas T, Vassiliou Y. Impact-based ranking of scientific publications: a survey and experimental evaluation.
 IEEE Transactions on Knowledge and Data Engineering.
 2019 Sep 13;33(4):1567-84.

+> Vergoulis T, Chatzopoulos S, Kanellos I, Deligiannis P, Tryfonopoulos C, Dalamagas T. Bip! finder: Facilitating scientific literature search by exploiting impact-based ranking.
+InProceedings of the 28th ACM International Conference on Information and Knowledge Management 2019 Nov 3 (pp. 2937-2940).

+> Vergoulis T, Kanellos I, Atzori C, Mannocci A, Chatzopoulos S, Bruzzo SL, Manola N, Manghi P. Bip! db: A dataset of impact measures for scientific publications.
+InCompanion Proceedings of the Web Conference 2021 2021 Apr 19 (pp. 456-460).

 (of course you should also cite the original works based on which these methods were implemented)